Crystal14w/own-your-words-anti-subscription-anti-ai/README.md

 # Retro-MS-Word-Anti-Subscription

-This retro python Application is built as a subscription-free alternative to Microsoft Word.
+This retro python Application (OwnYourWords) is built as a subscription-free alternative to Microsoft Word.

 It’s designed for people who want a writing experience without cloud accounts, subscriptions, or distractions.
 Everything stays local.
 Your files are yours.